I know how you feel. It’s the same way that millions of people feel every day:

 Before we go much further, have you heard of the Smoothie Diet?
 I’ve engineered the Smoothie Diet to help anyone – and that means you – gain more energy, burn more calories, and lose weight in as little as three weeks.
 I’m going to give you one recipe below, but this book is full of recipes, as well as a complete three-week schedule and a whole host of other weight loss tips and tricks.

-There are no supplements in my recipes, no strange products I’m trying to sell on the side, and no exercise plans attached.
+There are are no exercise plans attached.
 It’s purely a diet, which can go nicely with any workout plan you like.
-If you want to take supplements, feel free to do so, as long as you’re careful.
 All you need to follow my program is a blender, a glass, and access to fresh, whole fruits, vegetables, nuts, and other delicious foods.

 So, how can you boost your metabolism with a smoothie?